 In one recent show on onions she made French Onion Soup with homemade beef stock.
 My Husband and I will drive 45 minutes to eat our favorite French Onion Soup in Atlanta.
 No, seriously.
 It’s that good!
 Well that got me thinking, if I am so in love with homemade chicken stock, wouldn’t homemade beef stock be just as good!

-After that I couldn’t get it out of my mind.
-I started thinking of all the yummy dinners I could make with this rich, luscious beef broth.
+After that I couldn’t get it out of my mind and I started thinking of all the yummy dinners I could make with this rich, luscious beef broth.

 Martha’s recipe calls to roast the vegetables, bones and meat prior to simmering, which means dirtying an extra pan, but I am here to tell you it was so worth it!
 The flavor is deep, rich, and complex.
 The wine, vegetables, beef and veal flavors all meld together to create a magnificent stock.